The best places to see live music in Fort Worth, Texas

 Also in the South Main Village area is newcomer Tulips FTW.
 Fort Worth has long needed a solid mid-sized music venue that blends pristine acoustics with a sound team that knows how to sonically balance everything from acoustic sets to hip-hop and rock.
 Come early or stay late for some of the best cocktails in the 817.

 A fun and quirky dive bar, The Boiled Owl Tavern is one of the best local spots to catch live acts.
 It's also a favorite venue for bands too.
 Without a stage, fans are encouraged to step right up to the musos.
 The dive bar also sells a surprisingly robust offering of craft beers at prices that won’t leave you feeling gouged.

 Ridglea Theater, known for its Mission/Spanish Revival facade and 70-foot stone tower, is by far the oldest music venue on this list.
 Since opening in 1950, the roomy concert venue has hosted famous and local acts alike.
-The event space features a large theater, mid-sized room and a newly restored lounge.
+The event space features a large theater, a mid-sized room and a newly restored lounge.

 The Post at River East